 Course fees are payable by all students studying for a degree, diploma or certificate at the University.
-For most programmes of study, fee rates are dependent on your country of nationality and residence, on the level of your previous study, and on household income data submitted in the application for student finance, on the basis of which a fee waiver may be awarded.
+For most programmes of study, fee rates are dependent on your country of nationality and residence and on the level of your previous study.
 More information about course fees is available on the University's website at www.ox.ac.uk/students/fees-funding/fees/.
-The College is responsible for collecting all course fees.
+The College is responsible for collecting all course fees (except the University Graduate Continuation Charge - see F.4).

-Students applying for a tuition fee loan are particularly reminded that they should apply annually to the relevant authority for public funding, even if no maintenance support is being requested.
 You should note that the College is required to report students who have not paid fees by the due date to the university.
 In certain circumstances a student may be denied access to college or university facilities until fees have been settled.